 Stage2: Clinical stage

-Which is 3 years or 6 semesters, this is the most important part of medical studies and it has a second round of physician’s examination test.
-Here the students are taught about core concepts and topics of medicine and students participate most of their time in hospital activities.
+This stage duration is three years or six semesters.
+The most significant part of the medical study courses and has a second round of the physician’s examination test.
+Students learn about core concepts of medicine and engage most of their time in hospital activities.

 Stage 3: Practical year

-After completion of all examinations for physician’s test students have to go for the final stage of the MBBS program which is a practical year.
-For more than a year, students will participate in real-life training sessions where the student’s skills and knowledge are put into practice.
+After completing all examinations for the physician’s test, students have to go for the final stage of the MBBS program, and that is a practical year.
+During this period, students will participate in real-life training sessions.
+Their skills and knowledge go for the application.

 Stage 4: State Examination and Approbation